Top 7 Tips for Spectators

 You will have to go through a screening procedure upon entering the venues.
 The personal screening procedure and the procedure for screening personal belongings will be the same as those found at the airport when you arrive in Russia.

 Every spectator must:

-- have a valid ticket to the Games on their person for the accurate date and session, plus a Spectator Pass;
+- have a valid ticket to the Games on their person for the current date, plus a Spectator Pass;

 - present their personal belongings for screening and proceed through the metal detector;

 - follow the instructions of the Games staff.

 Spectators with disabilities will be asked to go through security checks in accessible screening areas.

 - Firearms and sharp implements, ammunition, explosives;